beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Simulation Modeling Introduction
     - Monte Carlo Simulation
     - Simulate the Spread of an Infectious Disease
-    - Simulate Rolling Die and Drawing from a 52 Deck of Cards
+    - Simulate Rolling Die and Drawing From a 52 Deck of Cards
     - Expected Number of Trials to See All N Numbers in an N-sided Dice.
 - Random Forest Not Ideal For Extrapolating Data Points
 - Predicting stock prices with an MA, EMA, and LSTM models

 ## Data Structures and Algorithms (DSA)
 - Intersection of Lists